Fraud Blocker

 What are the stages of EMDR therapy?

-EMDR is delivered in 8 structured phases:
+EMDR is delivered in eight structured phases:

 Phase Purpose